 You’re sat at home, trawling through Facebook just minding your own business (and of course, every one else’s) and suddenly a categorically horrific and fantastic idea pops into your head.
-I wonder what [insert name here]has been doing since we broke up?
+I wonder what [insert name here]has been doing since we parted ways?
 Of course, you know that this is a terrible idea.
 Absolutely, positively, categorically hideous.
 Yet before you know it you’re watching yourself type out the letters which spell his name and bam – you’re on his profile.
 How the hell did I get here?

 Whatever it is you see from this point on will definitely a) piss you off, b) send you into a frenzy of nostalgia, or c) send you into a downward spiral into pre-relationship 2008 photos of him and his sister, who you know, but whom you’ll probably still accuse of being his new girlfriend.
 What I’m trying to say is that whilst playing with Facebook fire is hardly a new activity, it’s certainly symptomatic of the, quite frankly, buggered-up technological age that we live in.

 Here’s the dilemma: We’ve broken up, finished, kaput.
 So I should delete him from my friends list, right?
 Rationally, yes.
 Irrationally, absolutely not.
 How will you ever know if he has a new girlfriend, or if he has a new job and is looking really shiny and happy in his new car?
 How have we managed to get here?
 It’s pretty shameful.